PSchmiedmayer/Swift-NIO-LIFX/README.md

 ## Example

-The repository contains a small example command line tool that can be used to discover all devices on a network and toggle them on and off.
+The repository contains a small example command-line tool that can be used to discover all devices on a network and toggle them on and off.

 ## Building